Jakns99/Microservices-project/README.md

 - Finally, I used Postman to test a 'list' operation, which is designed to retrieve all items from the DynamoDB table.
 This showcases that the first operation with Postman was a success.

 ![List_JSON_op_Success.png](Microservices-Images/List_JSON_op_Success.png)

+**Explanation and Final Thoughts**: In this project, I created a serverless architecture to handle data operations through a REST API.
+This architecture used a DynamoDB table for data storage, a Lambda Function for executing business logic, and an API Gateway to allow users to interact with the project.
+I used Postman to test the API, confirming that data could be successfully stored and retrieved from the DynamoDB table via the API.
+Overall, this project proved me with valuable hands-on experience with microservices, API's and how they interact within AWS overall.